Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

 The algorithm was a program that learned what synonyms were, based on the context of the word.
 Synonyms defined as a word having the same or almost the same meaning as another word.
-Also known as the contents that comes up in MS Word when you use the Thesaurus.
+Also known as the contents that come up in MS Word when you use the Thesaurus.

-It started, instead, to look at everything the page said and did.
+It started, instead, to look at everything on the webpage.

 Latent Semantic Related Keywords are words similar to the topic of a web page or site, as they relate to the context of the content around them.

 How Do LSI Keywords Work?

 It starts with the spiders.
 Lots and lots of spiders.
 And, no, this is not the beginning of a late-night Horror Film.